What is permanent seed brachytherapy?

 After your treatment you’ll have a computerised tomography (CT) or magnetic resonance imaging (MRI) scan to check the position of the seeds.
 This can happen on the same day as your treatment, but it may be up to six weeks after your treatment, depending on your hospital.

 Your PSA level may rise after your treatment, and then fall again.
 This is called ‘PSA bounce’.
 It could happen up to three years after treatment.
 This is more common in younger men and men with a large prostate.
-It can be worrying but it doesn’t mean your cancer has come back.
+It is normal, and doesn’t mean your cancer has come back or that you need more treatment.

-If your PSA level rises by 2 ng/ml or more above its lowest level, this could be a sign that your cancer has come back.
-If this happens, your doctor will talk to you about further tests and treatment options, if you need them.
+If your PSA level consistently rises, particularly in a short amount of time, this could be a sign that cancer has come back.
+If this happens, your doctor will talk to you about further tests and treatment options if you need them.
+Further treatment options may include hormone therapy, HIFU, cryotherapy, or high dose-rate brachytherapy.
+Surgery might also be an option, but there's a higher risk of side effects if you've already had brachytherapy.

 What are the side effects?